Spanish–Ottoman Wars: Total war (1560–1574): Djerba, Malta, Lepanto, and Tunis

-Thereupon, the main objective of the Ottoman navy in the following campaign season (1574) was to liberate Tunis from occupation.
-The Ottoman navy under the command of Kılıç Ali Pasha and the Ottoman forces under the command of Ciğalazade Yusuf Sinan Pasha, as a result of the successful military operations between 12 July and 13 September 1574, finally annexed Tunisia to the Ottoman lands (until the French occupation in 1881), being the final direct confrontation between Crown of Castile forces against the Turks for a long time.
+As a result, the main objective of the Ottoman Navy in the following campaign season (1574) was to liberate Tunis from occupation.
+The navy was under the command of Kılıç Ali Pasha, and the Ottoman forces were under the command of Ciğalazade Yusuf Sinan Pasha.
+As a result of successful military operations between 12 July and 13 September 1574, the navy and the armed forces annexed Tunisia to the Ottoman lands (until French occupation in 1881).
+This was the final confrontation between the Crown of Castile forces and the Turks for a long time.